ContractAudit/VulHunter/Discussion/README.md

 Fortunately, although VulHunter adopts a dichotomization design, the contract features are required to be extracted only once, which is similar to multi-label classification.
 Also, the inference of a single classifier is efficient (<10ms), and the time overhead of all classifiers can still be within an acceptable range.
 It is worth noting that classifiers can be analyzed in parallel, reducing the gap with multi-label classification.
 Nevertheless, the diversity of vulnerability categories makes VulHunter significant to consider multi-label detection in the real world.

 - [CoRR_ESCORT] Oliver Lutz, Huili Chen, Hossein Fereidooni, Christoph Sendner, Alexandra Dmitrienko, Ahmad Reza Sadeghi, Farinaz Koushanfar.
 [ESCORT: ethereum smart contracts vulnerability detection using deep neural network and transfer learning](https://arxiv.org/abs/2103.12607)[J]. arXiv preprint arXiv:2103.12607, 2021.

+### Integration of useful expert knowledge

+VulHunter is committed to the fully automatic identification of vulnerable sequences, that is, the whole process from training to detection without manual involvement.
+This can facilitate friendly use and avoid defective rules interfering with detection performance.
+Nevertheless, it cannot be ignored that precise and valuable expert knowledge can assist classifiers in identifying some vulnerabilities with prominent features (e.g., *reentrancy-eth*).
+This can guide the classifier in a beneficial direction based on blind learning.
+AME [IJCAI_Expert] and CGE [TKDE_GNN_Expert] were attempted in this regard.
+Although these arts can only work at the contract source code level, they motivate us to combine VulHunter with classical expert knowledge.

+- [IJCAI_Expert] Zhenguang Liu, Peng Qian, Xiang Wang, Lei Zhu, Qinming He, Shouling Ji.
+[Smart Contract Vulnerability Detection: From Pure Neural Network to Interpretable Graph Feature and Expert Pattern Fusion](https://www.ijcai.org/proceedings/2021/379)[C]//Proceedings of the Thirtieth International Joint Conference on Artificial Intelligence.
+2021: 2751--2759.
+- [TKDE_GNN_Expert] Zhenguang Liu, Peng Qian, Xiaoyang Wang, Yuan Zhuang, Lin Qiu, Xun Wang.
+[Combining Graph Neural Networks With Expert Knowledge for Smart Contract Vulnerability Detection](https://ieeexplore.ieee.org/document/9477066)[J].
+IEEE Transactions on Knowledge and Data Engineering, 2021.

 ## The Application Prospect of VulHunter